ceh58/bren-meds213-data-cleaning/README.md

 **DATA & FILE OVERVIEW**

 1. File List:

+The `data/` folder is divided into `processed/` and `raw/` folders.

+`processed/`:

-- `all_cover_fixed_CARMENHOYT.csv`: a .csv file containing the cleaned version of the original `ASDN_Snow_Survey.csv`
+- `all_cover_fixed_CARMENHOYT.csv`: a .csv file containing the cleaned version of all of the snow cover data (completed individually)
+- `snow_cover.csv`: a .csv file containing just the cleaned `snow_cover` column from the original snow cover data (completed in class)
+- `species_presence.csv`: a .csv file containing the cleaned version of the species data (completed in class)

+`raw/`:

+- `01_ASDN_Readme.txt`: a readme for the original ADSN data
+- `ASDN_Daily_species.csv`: a .csv file containing original ADSN species data
+- `ASDN_Snow_survey.csv`: a .csv file containing original ADSN snow cover data

 2. Relationship between files, if important:

-Single file.
+- `ASDN_Daily_species.csv` is the original version of `all_cover_fixed_CARMENHOYT.csv` and `snow_cover.csv`
+- `ASDN_Snow_survey.csv` is the original version of `species_presence.csv`

 3. Additional related data collected that was not included in the current data package:

-N/A
+There was no additional data collected.

 4. Are there multiple versions of the dataset?

-The original `ASDN_Snow_Survey.csv` can be found in the [bred-meds213-data-cleaning repository](https://github.com/UCSB-Library-Research-Data-Services/bren-meds213-data-cleaning/tree/main/data/raw).
+The raw data files can be found in the [bred-meds213-data-cleaning repository](https://github.com/UCSB-Library-Research-Data-Services/bren-meds213-data-cleaning/tree/main/data/raw).
 This is a subset of the dataset hosted by the [NSF Arctic Data Center](https://arcticdata.io).

-**DATA-SPECIFIC INFORMATION FOR:**
+**DATA-SPECIFIC INFORMATION:**

 For the file `data/processed/all_cover_fixed_CARMENHOYT.csv`: